Build an AI chatbot with custom knowledge base in <1 hour

 Naturally, we also built the chatbot on Retool itself too.
 Here's how it looks:

-an Ai chatbot specializing in answering Retool questions
+An AI chatbot specializing in answering Retool questions

 The app is designed for internal use, but we also released a version with a sign-in wall for public users to test.